Monday, July 31, 2006

 She embodies an aura of "farm tough."

-As my coworker prods around the stand, I realize that I am not particularly interested in the raspberries she had laid out, but I feel awkward at the thought of walking away having not purchased anything.
-I feel a bit encumbered by our size difference.
+As my coworker prods around the stand, I realize that I am not particularly interested in the raspberries she had laid out, but I feel awkward at the thought of walking away without purchasing anything.
+Also, I feel a bit encumbered by our size difference.
+So, I am a bit nervy.
 Nevertheless, I pluck up the courage to ask her the price at which she is selling the little baskets of fruit.

-She freezes, and Her work-worn hand begins to tremble a little.
-She begins to mumble something in...German?
+Upon hearing my voice, she freezes, and Her work-worn hands begin to tremble a little.
+She mumbles something in...German?
 I guess, some of the communities still only speak the mother tongue of the original countries from which they came - Dutch and German.
 I have heard of this, but I thought it was a custom that had come out of practice.
 Apparently not!
 I have no idea what she is saying.
 It is mutual.

 Our combined nervousness somehow makes the whole interaction that much more awkward.
 As my mind quickly races through the different reasons for this intensity, her husband (as large a man as she is a woman) lumbers out from around their mid-sized truck with a barrel of squash in hand.
 He is dressed equally as humbly in a flannel shirt, overalls, and a straw hat.
 He pauses for a moment to spy the scene.
 Then, it finally dawns on me that the wife is extremely uncomfortable because she doesn't want to interact with a man who is not her husband.

 The Husband drops his basket and hulks his way to the merchant's table.
-He points a seemingly distended and worked hand at the different sized baskets of raspberries, and he loudly says, “These... two and half!
+He points a seemingly distended and overly worked hand at the different sized baskets of raspberries, and in broken English with a German accent, he loudly says, “These... two and half!
 These... three and half!”
 My eyes widen a bit at his volume, but I gladly, though maybe sheepishly, hand him a five dollar bill and take two of the smaller containers.

 I pause and reflect about the scene that had just occurred: